Crater lake image extension

 Many club members have an active interest in their bushland surroundings.
 Bird-watching, tree, shrub and flower identification, geology and natural history are all very much encouraged.
 Protecting our bushland for future bushwalkers is also very important to us.

-The Melbourne Bushwalkers Inc as a Club, and indeed many of our members in their own right, supports to the following conservation agencies:
+The Melbourne Bushwalkers Inc as a Club, and indeed many of our members in their own right, support the following conservation agencies:

 Melbourne Bushwalkers members practice minimum impact bushwalking in all their activities and encourage all walkers and visitors to follow these important guidelines.